eclipse/microprofile-lra/README.md

   @Produces(MediaType.APPLICATION_JSON)
   @TimeLimit(limit = 100, unit = TimeUnit.MILLISECONDS)
   @LRA(value = LRA.Type.REQUIRED)
+  public Response theClockIsTicking(
-  public Response theClockIsTicking(@HeaderParam(LRA_HTTP_HEADER) String lraId) {...}
+      @HeaderParam(LRAClient.LRA_HTTP_HEADER) String lraId) {...}
 ```

 ##### Leaving an LRA

-If a bean method annotated with `@Leave` is executed in the context of a
+If a user calls a method annotated with `@Leave` while this bean method
-LRA then if the bean class has registered a participant with the active
+is executed in the context of a LRA then if the bean class has registered
-LRA it will be removed from the LRA just before the bean method is called
+a participant with the active LRA it will be removed from the LRA just before
-(and will not be asked to complete or compensate when the LRA is
+the bean method is called (and will not be asked to complete or compensate
-subsequently ended).
+when the LRA is subsequently ended).

 ##### Reporting the status of a participant